EpicKiwi/ue4-session-recorder/README.md

 # UE4 Session Recorder

+> This projet is only the structure of a recorder but code can't be released for legal reasons

 > A Unreal Engine 4 plugin for flexible game session recording

 This plugin aim to allow flexible game recording at level scale.